k0smik0/FaCI/README.md

-# FACRI
+# FACI

-Facri is Facebook Cliques Real Interactions
+Faci is Facebook Cliques Interactions

-Facri is a Java tool allowing to analyze your facebook friendlist, and discover if people really interacts with each others, when they're in same groups - or if they are only "friends".
+Faci is a Java tool allowing to analyze your facebook friendlist, and discover if people really interacts with each others, while theyare in same groups - or if they are only "friends".

 Be careful with that data, Eugene!
 They are your friends private data!

 * Phase 1:
-You need to download your friends (and yours) facebook posts from walls, using Retriever (it uses a patched version of fbcmd, included inside)
+You need to download your friends (and yours) facebook posts from walls, using Retriever (a patched version of fbcmd, included inside)

 `
 cd Retriever; ./bin/facri-get_all_data.sh